khusmann/interlacer/README.md

 In this csv file, values are interlaced with three possible missing
 reasons: `REFUSED`, `OMITTED`, and `N/A`.

-With readr, loading these data would result in a data frame where all missing reasons are replaced with `NA`:
+With `readr`, loading these data would result in a data frame where all missing reasons are replaced with `NA`:

 ``` r